NORTHWEST RAPTORS

 Short-eared Owls

-The raptors decline in shrub steppe habitats in the Columbia Basin ecoregion is most directly related to agricultural conversion that has resulted in loss of prey.
-However, lead contamination appears to be another serious threat, as are illegal poaching, electrocution and threats from climate change such as wildfires and heat waves.
+The decline of raptors in shrub steppe habitats in the Columbia Basin ecoregion has been most directly related to agricultural conversion that has resulted in loss of prey.
+However, lead contamination appears to be another serious threat, as are impacts from energy development, illegal poaching, electrocution and threats from climate change such as wildfires and excessively hot summer temperatures.

 MORE WAYS TO HELP